gmum/dl-mo-2021/README.md

 * [Lab 2](https://colab.research.google.com/drive/1qq8_7ycu4_rb4GS-BYkfKJlRbA1JVkUH?usp=sharing)

-* [Gather.town](https://gather.town/app/9sNvlWalailmENXl/gmum-lab) - only for students enrolled for lab (not PhD students).

-    - PhD students: If you want to listen, please send an email first, and we will arrange for it starting from the second week

 * [Anonymous Feedback](https://forms.gle/bP7EymPrknE3MKaT7)
     - this is fully anonymous (you can fill it up without being logged to Google account)